hoangnaam/Band-pass-with-opamp-LM324/README.md

 V_{\text{bias}} = \frac{3.3\ \text{V}}{2}
 \]

-This biasing allowed the AC signal to swing symmetrically around a valid operating point.
+This biasing allowed the AC signal to swing symmetrically around a valid operating point. (here we need to worry about the max amplitude for input signal)

 ---